 Set A Vision Together

 A visioning session is a wonderful chance to inspire, motivate and create buy-in about where you’re headed and how you’ll get there.
 You could break up into small groups and explore what’s working and what’s not.
 Come together to arrive at a strategy for moving forward, think through priorities, and consider team dependencies and work output.
+A shared vision doesn’t just keep people aligned—it inspires.
+Employees who feel their contributions matter are 4.6x more likely to be highly engaged.

 Agree On Expectations

 Include some deep listening, sharing, and some learning about how to support one another, how to set boundaries, when to say no, and what practicing self-care looks like.
+These conversations not only reduce misunderstandings but also strengthen trust and alignment.

 If you’d like help with the design, planning, and/or facilitation of a day designed to help your team members feel seen, heard, acknowledged and appreciated, we’d be happy to help with off-the-shelf options or something completely customized with different topics and modalities.